Shopify/storefront-api-examples/ember-graphql-client/README.md

 # ember-graphql-client

-An example usage of the [graphql-js-client](https://github.com/Shopify/graphql-js-client) built with Ember.
+An example using [graphql-js-client](https://github.com/Shopify/graphql-js-client) built with Ember.

 ## Prerequisites